Truck Stop Church (at least for a few minutes)

 by Ryan Jespersen on November 27, 2013 in evangelism and missions

 Recently, we were on a trip across Texas, something I love to do, especially with my family.
 Joanna was feeding Mary Kate in a Loves truck stop, sitting in the booths that were for the Subway restaurant.
 In this particular truck stop, the booths were right next to where all of the truckers came in.
 Rachel Beth was walking up and down the long bench by the windows and stopped at the other end.
 When she stopped, she began telling me to hurry because church was about to start.

 Mommy asked her who was preaching today and she named a little boy in her class.This went on for a little while and it made me think.
 This was not church, or at...

 Churches partner to feed children in Haiti

-by Kalie Lowrie on November 27, 2013 in disaster recovery
+by Kalie Lowrie on November 27, 2013 in uncategorized

 GONZALES - Baptist churches across South Central Texas joined together this holiday season to prepare 128,000 meals to feed needy children in Haiti.
 The area-wide packing event began as an idea more than a year ago through the Gonzales and Gambrell Baptist Associations' annual meeting.

 Several churches had prior involvement in clean up efforts and disaster recovery trips to the impoverished nation, still rebuilding from the earthquake that devastated the country three years ago.
 Associational leaders agreed to have special offerings in their churches throughout 2013 with the intention of coming together in November to prepare meals...

 by Kalie Lowrie on November 26, 2013 in uncategorized